-Definition 3.3.
-(The DeMEM Problem) Given a mobile wireless network $\mathcal{G} = \{G_1, G_2, \ldots, G_D\}$, a source node s, a set T of destination nodes, and a delay constraint D, the goal is to find a reasonable transmission scheme with minimum energy consumption.
+Definition 3: (The DeMEM Problem) Given a mobile wireless network $\mathcal{G} = \{G_1, G_2, \ldots, G_D\}$, a source node s, a set T of destination nodes, and a delay constraint D, the goal is to find a feasible transmission scheme with minimum energy consumption.

 We note that in the definitions above, we make the following characterizations of communication in mobile wireless networks.
 First, we assume that the transmission rate is much faster than that of the nodes' mobility.
 In other words, it is feasible to transmit multiple times to different receivers in a single time slot.
 This may not be desirable if we only consider transmission cost.
 However, it can bring possible gain when we take the receiving energy into account.
 Second, we can utilize the wireless broadcast nature during communications, i.e., different nodes can be reached within one transmission as long as the transmission power is large enough.
+Third, in the present work, we focus on the multicast of one data packet in the network, which alleviates us from the burden of interference and packet scheduling issues.
+We leave the minimum energy multicast with a streaming of packets as future work.

-4 APPROXIMATION HARDNESS
+IV.
+APPROXIMATION HARDNESS

 In this section we analyze the approximation hardness of DeMEM problem.
-We show that even without receiving energy (i.e., f = 0), the DeMEM problem cannot be approximated within a logaritmic factor in polynomial time by reduction from acyclic directed Steiner tree problem.
+We show that even without receiving energy (i.e., f = 0), the DeMEM problem cannot be approximated within a /textcolorredlogarithmic factor in polynomial time by reduction from acyclic directed Steiner tree problem.

-THEOREM 4.1.
-The DeMEM problem cannot be approximated within a factor better than $\frac{1}{4} \ln k$ unless $NP \subseteq DTIME(n^{\text{polylog}n})$, where k is the number of destinations.
+Theorem 1: The DeMEM problem cannot be approximated in polynomial time within a factor better than $\frac{1}{4}lnk$, where k is the number of destination.

-PROOF.
-Consider an instance of acyclic directed Steiner tree problem defined by an acyclic directed graph G(V, E) and an edge cost function $d : E \to \mathbb{R}^+$, a root $r \in V$ and a set of vertices $S \subseteq V$ with |S| = k.
+Proof: Consider an instance of acyclic directed Steiner tree problem defined by an acyclic directed graph G(V, E) and an edge cost function $d : E \to \mathbb{R}^+$, a root $r \in V$ and a set of vertices $S \subseteq V$ with |S| = k.
 The goal is to find a minimum cost Steiner tree (arborescence) covering all vertices in S. Based on these, we will construct an instance of the DeMEM problem by encoding the graph information into a mobile wireless network.